 The good news on distressed sales is that they may have peaked, according to the National Association of Realtors.
 Home prices continued to fall in April, and the median home price was 5 percent lower than a year ago.
 But the share of distressed sales shrank a bit -from 40 percent in March to 37 percent in April.
 (Emphasis mine)

-Of course, foreclosures won’t stop immediately, but isn’t it of primary importance that there were less in April than the month before?
+Of course, foreclosures won’t stop immediately, but isn’t it of primary importance that there were fewer in April than the month before?
 I would think so.

 Every distressed property (a home that’s underwater financially) is a drain on every other non-distressed property.
 If you are current on your mortgage payments, that short sale down the street is still adversely affecting your home’s value.